up42/docs/source/going-further/core-concepts.rst

 Blocks
 ======

 Blocks are the base units of the platform.
-There are two categories of blocks, **Data** and **Processing** blocks.
+There are two categories: **Data** and **Processing** blocks.

 .. figure:: _assets/data_and_processing_block.png
     :align: center
     :scale: 35 %
     :alt: Data and processing block diagram

-**Data blocks** deliver satellite imagery, vector, IOT or any other type of geospatial data that can be used on UP42.
+**Data blocks** deliver satellite images, vector data or any other type of geospatial data that can be used on UP42.
 An example of a data block is the ``Sentinel-2 Level-1C Full-Scene`` block or the ``Plejades Streaming`` block.
 Each data block on UP42 provides an :ref:`ouput capability <block-capabilities>`, specifying the output data type and